-Special note: To take the mystery out of choosing which EMF meters to purchase, I recommend my favorite combinations of testing devices on my Recommended Meter Package page.
-They will help you accurately measure all four types of EMF pollution and are my current EMF meter recommendations (Spring/Summer 2019).
+Special note: To take the mystery out of choosing which EMF meters to purchase, I recommend my favorite combinations of testing devices on my Recommended EMF Meters page.
+They will help you accurately measure all four types of EMF pollution.
+Here are recent images of the EMF meters I recommend taken in my office:

 It can be found here for $179.

 |This Gigahertz Solutions HF35C is an excellent consumer RF meter.
 It has a sound component for each type of microwave radiation pollution (cell towers, Wi-Fi, “smart” meters, etc.) and is sensitive to 0.1 uW/m^2.
 Because it has a directional antenna, it helps you easily find the contributing sources of RF exposure.
 A video showing how this meter operates can be seen below.|

 |The Acoustimeter AM-10 is another good consumer level RF meter.
 It covers a wide-range of RF frequencies and has a LCD / LED display, along with a sound component, which makes this an easy meter to use.
 However, it is not directional and not as sensitive as the HF35C seen above, so finding certain RF sources can be more difficult with this meter.|

 Here is a video that shows how this meter works.

 I also really like the Acousticom 2, which is smaller and less expensive, but has the same sensitive RF detection ability (through the sound function) as the Acoustimeter AM-10.
 You can find SLT purchase information here.